 There is a real tendency when we see how the world is becoming more chaotic and it seems that we might have a serious situation even in our own nation that we want the Lord to end it all right now.
 I would imagine that those early Christian had these same thoughts cross their minds.
-A good perspective on this is that we need to see any delay in Christ coming back to be an opportunity for those who are lost to be saved.
+A good perspective on this is that we need to see any delay in Christ judging the wicked as had happened in A.D.
+70 to be an opportunity for those who are lost to be saved.
 Sharing the good news of God's salvation in Christ is what we are called to do and it is possible that we may neglect this calling by getting caught up in controversies that develop because of false teachers.
 Peter knew that was a general problem that others such as Paul had addressed and his advice was to make sure that those reading his letter would not be deceived and be fooled by the false doctrines.
 Even today, we need to be on guard for errors and we need to be faithful to do the work of the kingdom for which we were saved.